ImperialCollegeLondon/webBO/README.md

 * can integrate **bespoke BO solvers**
 * optimisation space **validation** to ensure seamless integration

+## examples

+`Web-BO` possesses 2 examples and 1 walk-through; one example demonstrates a sample optimisation task (described in the manuscript and below), one example provides sample input *csv* files, and the walk-through demonstrates the integration with <a href="https://github.com/the-grey-group/datalab">`datalab`</a>.

+### optimisation task demonstration

+### toy dataset demonstration

+### integrating ELNs

 ## citation

+A. M. Mroz, P. N. Toka, E. A. del Rio Chanona, K. E. Jelfs, *submitted*.

 ## acknowledgements
 The authors thank Dr. Matthew Evans, one of the developers of <a href="https://github.com/the-grey-group/datalab">`datalab`</a> for insightful discussions and assistance in working with <a href="https://github.com/the-grey-group/datalab">`datalab`</a>'s API.
 The authors would also like to thank Dr. Diego Alonso Alvarez for his technical assistance in making `Web-BO` publically available.
 A.M.M. is supported by the Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship, a Schmidt Futures program.
 K.E.J acknowledges the European Research Council through Agreement No. 758370 (ERC-StG-PE5-CoMMaD) and the Royal Society for a University Research Fellowship.